 Out of Africa by Isak Dinesen (1937)

-From the 1992 Modern Library edition: Out of Africa is Isak Dinesen’s memoir of her years in Africa, from 1914 to 1931, on a four-thousand acre coffee plantation in the hills of Nairobi.
+Out of Africa by Isak Dinesen is her 1937 memoir of her years in Africa, from 1914 to 1931, on a four-thousand acre coffee plantation in the hills of Nairobi.
 She had come to Kenya from Denmark with her husband, and when they separated she stayed on to manage the farm herself, visited frequently by her lover, the big-game hunter Denys Finch-Hatton.

 For him, she would make up stories “like Scheherazade,” In Africa, “I learned how to tell tales,” she recalled many years later.
 “The natives have an ear still.
 I told stories constantly to them, all kinds.”